Los Angeles freeway closed after arson fire set to fully reopen before Monday morning's rush hour

 There will be periodic closures in the coming weeks or months as repairs continue, officials said.
 An estimated 300,000 vehicles a day use the freeway, which runs east-west across the heart of the metropolis and connects with other major highways.

-Padilla estimated hte initial repairs, which are expected to be covered by federal funds, would cost $3 million.
+Padilla estimated the initial repairs, which are expected to be covered by federal funds, would cost $3 million.

 State investigators repeatedly identified fire and safety hazards at a leased storage space under an elevated Los Angeles freeway before it burned in the fire, documents show.